 Reasons Why 2020 Will Be An Awesome Year – Top 2020 Predictions

-Get ready for the first full synthetic human brain, moon mining and much more.
-Perhaps autonomous moon bases, embedded chips implanted in our brains, self-driving vehicles and high-speed rail linking London to Beijing.
+Get ready for the first full human brain virtual, moon mining and much more.
+Perhaps robotic moon bases, built-in chips embedded in our brains, self-driving cars and high-speed rail linking London to Beijing.

 It will be one heck of a year, according to a dazzling number of technology predictions that single out the year 2020.
 Here, we look at some of the wonders it’s got in store.

 2020 is, of course, just a reasonable target date for forecasts of about 10 years ago.
 No more fascinating than 2019 or 2021 and an all-around technology specialist with a resume that includes stints with Intel, Apple and even Netscape.

 Nowadays you can see certain things in the world that help you to make rational predictions of what the future holds.
 And what will the world look like in 2020 Let’s take a fast spin before 2020 to see what the future will bring.
 That’s why 2020 is going to be an amazing year.

-There are private launch vehicles that are likely to be able to do that, and the robotics should be very robust by that point.
+There are private launch vehicles that are likely to be able to do that and by that point the robotics will be very robust.

-China would link Beijing to London via high
+China would link Beijing to London via Rail

 Speed rail-the strategy of China: link East and West with high-speed rail.
 Not connecting the east to the western parts of China they’re thinking about connecting the east world to the west.